Gorialis/jishaku/docs/cog.rst

 .. py:function:: jsk curl <url: str>

-    Downloads a file from a URL, displaying the contents in a :class:`PaginatorInterface`.
+    Downloads a file from a URL, displaying it as an uploaded file if the user is on desktop and the content is small enough, otherwise, it displays it as a :class:`PaginatorInterface`.

     This command will attempt to work out the appropriate highlight.js language from the MIME type or URL and will highlight the codeblock accordingly.